Almond Cranberry Cake (Bundt Cake)

 - Almond flakes – These are just chopped blanched almonds.
 You can chop them yourself at home.

 - Preheat the oven to 325°F / 165°C / Gas Mark.
-Grease and dust with flour a 9-inch bundt pan or one 9-inch square cake pan.
+Grease and dust with flour a 10-cup bundt pan or one 9-inch square cake pan.

 - Dry ingredients – In a bowl, combine the semolina, almond meal, flour, salt, baking powder, baking soda, and spices.

-- Cream - In the bowl of a stand mixer with the paddle attachment, cream the butter and sugar until light and fluffy.
-Add the eggs one at a time, followed by the vanilla extract and almond extract.
+- Wet Ingredients – In the bowl of a stand mixer with the paddle attachment, cream the butter and sugar until light and fluffy.
+Add the eggs one at a time, then add the vanilla and almond extracts.

 - Bake – Pour into the prepared baking pan or bundt pan.
 Bake in the preheated oven on the middle rack for 55 to 65 minutes until a skewer inserted in the center comes clean